 Qualitative RNA concentrations may be measured by comparing the fluorescent intensity of the sample RNA bands to the known standards, run alongside the test samples.
 Quantitative assessment may be performed by equipment with built-in software to analyze an image of the gel, a technique called gel densitometry.

-Use our RNA Concentration Calculator to determine the concentration of RNA in a solution.
+RNA Concentration Calculator Use our RNA Concentration Calculator to determine the concentration of RNA in a solution.

-Real-Time Quantitative PCR (qPCR) and reverse transcriptase PCR (RT-qPCR)
+Real-Time Quantitative PCR (qPCR) and Reverse Transcriptase PCR (RT-qPCR)

 One-step RT-PCR diagram.
 In one-step RT-PCR, cDNA synthesis via reverse transcription (RT) and subsequent PCR amplification occur in the same reaction vessel (figure made in BioRender).